BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_4_Paying_a_Invoice.md

 If you want to decode your lightning invoice you should use `lightning-cli decodepay ` command that receives a string and checks and parses as specified by the [BOLT 11 specification](https://github.com/lightningnetwork/lightning-rfc/blob/master/11-payment-encoding.md).

+On success it returns an object with the following fields:

+* currency: Currency.
+* timestamp: the UNIX-style timestamp of the invoice.
+* expiry: the number of seconds this is valid after timestamp.
+* payee: the public key of the recipient.
+* payment_hash: the payment hash of the request.
+* signature: the DER-encoded signature.
+* description: Description.

 ```
 c$lightning-cli --network=testnet decodepay lntb1m1p03ft7lpp5zve4dsgwgdxekqqq39vhgcnv6gfa2g2ktqy9lf0aph60d0388xmqdqqcqzpgsp545a9fphd8m5ayplcu8m5845cr4m0zcnyxddwv4g3zm32yprkfd4q9qy9qsq3s4y6cmyvh0qw9qm0sf80llxyyjy9xwrjds7lpkqhzv247jsm6q5me8t9e6ftquma664gz5u4a2rvs0yf4f0mlwtwfs6as5uj5djzhcqpnqlcj
 {